Taxation strategy: Contents

 4.3 Information and communication

-(Operational Responsibility: Group Financial Controller & Chief Financial Officer)
+(Operational Responsibility: Director of Operational Finance & Chief Financial Officer)

 Internal communication and escalation procedures are established within the business and understood by staff.

-All staff report tax sensitive queries to the Group Financial Controller who will raise material tax related risks to the Chief Financial Officer where required.
+All staff report tax sensitive queries to the Director of Operational Finance who will raise material tax related risks to the Chief Financial Officer where required.

-The Chief Financial Officer and the Group Financial Controller will determine whether to escalate any queries to the Board, HMRC, the appointed tax advisors or other specialist advisor.
+The Chief Financial Officer and the Director of Operational Finance will determine whether to escalate any queries to the Board, HMRC, the appointed tax advisors or other specialist advisor.

 4.4 Resource management

-(Operational Responsibility: Group Financial Controller & Chief Financial Officer)
+(Operational Responsibility: Director of Operational Finance & Chief Financial Officer)

-The Chief Financial Officer and the Group Financial Controller who are responsible for tax within the Group are, and will always be, chartered accountants.
+The Chief Financial Officer and the Director of Operational Finance who are responsible for tax within the Group are, and will always be, chartered accountants.

 The competence of the Group and divisional finance teams is ensured via tax training in accordance with the nature of their roles.